AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * The content of this page and its links are licensed under the DataPredict™ library's [Terms And Conditions](TermsAndConditions.md).
 This includes the codes shown in the links below.

-  * Therefore, creating or redistributing copies or derivatives of this page and its links' contents are not allowed.
+  * Therefore, creating or redistributing copies or its derivatives of this page and its links' contents are not allowed.

   * Commercial use is also limited unless you have a separate license from me.